PopularSpy/Recipe-Classifier/README.md

    * Similarity search with Nearest Neighbors algorithm
    * Model persistence with pickle
 * **Flask** provides a web interface for recipe search and discovery
+## Source
+- The source of the dataset is https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images
 ## Features
 - **Smart Search**: Find recipes by ingredients, tags, or keywords
 - **Similarity Matching**: Uses cosine similarity to find the most relevant recipes